-Founded in 1007, Thuisbrunn is a strong competitor to Gräfenberg as the top non natural sight on the Fünf Seidla Steig.
+Founded in 1007, Thuisbrunn is a strong competitor to Gräfenberg as the top non-natural sight in this countryside beer hiking area.
 Though overall not quite as cute as its more noted neighbor, Thuisbrunn does have a very impressive hilltop castle which dates back to 1348 in its original incarnation but has been destroyed numerous times.
 Climb to the top for fantastic views over the surrounding area.

 Gräfenberg Station 5.5 km/irregular bus service